 Despite these associations, or maybe because of them, new brand Equiano has decided to deliver a sophisticated product that will give rum a smoother sail from now on.

-The rum is truly authentic, with no spices, no additives and no added sugar, but it is embellished with a unique twist: the rum is a blend from both Africa and the Caribbean, the first of its kind.
+The rum is truly authentic, World’s First African & Caribbean rum, Equiano.
+This rum contains rich and deep flavours coming from the barrels that give tropical nature to the Limited batch liquid.
+With no added sugar, spice or flavourings 43%, 70cl, it is embellished with a unique twist: the rum is a blend from both Africa and the Caribbean, the first of its kind.

 The distilleries are Gray’s in Mauritius and Foursquare in Barbados, the rich and deep flavours coming from the ex-cognac and ex-bourbon casks that the rum tropically matures in.